 Fallen power lines or bare wires should strike fear into anyone who sees them.
-But just seeing them on the ground or coming into contact with them with your automobile can be an unwelcome surprise indeed, especially when you don't know what to do to stay alive!
+But just seeing them on the ground or coming into contact with them can be an unwelcome surprise, especially when you don't know what to do!

 Live Line Demo, Inc. is owned by Kyle Finley of Alvin, Illinois and is in the business of educating people about electrical safety around power lines.
 He is a member of the Illinois Electric Council and originally presented his safety programs through sponsorship of Eastern Illini Electric Coop.

 Kyle performs safety lessons for employee safety meetings, fire department training, school assemblies, and community events.
-I've personally seen the program a dozen times or so, having my son being Kyle's assistant may times at both or county fair and at the Illinois State Fair.
-One thing is for sure, old and young alike, you're never to old to learn or be refreshed on electrical safety!
+I've personally seen the program a dozen times or so, having my son being Kyle's assistant many times at both or county fair and at the Illinois State Fair.
+One thing is for sure, old and young alike, you're never too old to learn or be refreshed on electrical safety!

-Kyle's demonstrations tell real world experiences because he used to work as a lineman for Eastern Illinois Electric Coop.
-When a transformer that he would have been working on, had the weather not gotten so bad, blew up, Kyle decided to give up the lineman job and start preaching, well electrical safety that is.
+Kyle's demonstrations tell real-world experiences because he used to work as a lineman for Eastern Illinois Electric Coop.
+When a transformer that he would have been working on blew up, Kyle decided to give up the lineman job and start preaching, well electrical safety that is.

 Fire department personnel will be educated on safely disconnecting utility connections, including policies and procedures.
 These lessons will allow them to perform their jobs and respond both quickly and safely to emergency situations.

 School assemblies are one of Kyle's favorite forums.
-It is true that what you learn at a young age often carries on to adulthood.
+Indeed, what you learn at a young age often carries on to adulthood.
 Kyle teaches children ages fourth grade and up how to respect electricity and the dangers around it.
 His Mylar balloon presentation shows children the dangers of letting these type balloons into the air that you may not have thought about.

 The community events, like county fairs, festivals, and carnivals, are great ways to educate the general population about electrical safety in a fun and usable way.